gleechi/gleechi.github.io/pages/1.0.0/unity/unity_vgonboarding_task7.md

 #### Interaction behaviors wanted

-* We want to assemble the a set of objects (wrenches in this example) into a chain connected through VG joint (used {% include tooltip.html tooltip="Cone" text="cone" %} joint with free motion in this example), while able to freely determine who is parent and who is child.
+* We want to assemble a set of objects (wrenches in this example) into a chain connected through VG joint (used {% include tooltip.html tooltip="Cone" text="cone" %} joint with free motion in this example), while able to freely determine who is parent and who is child.

 #### Tips for VR developers